Salmon Leaps in Fish Farm Boom

-A million portions of salmon each day, and that’s in the UK alone.
+A million portions of salmon each day, and that’s in the U.K. alone.

 Even while the retail consortium reports continuing strong food price inflation this morning, it’s worth remembering how salmon prices have fallen over recent years.